kayveepr/Halium-9-LeMax2/README.md

 Please refer to https://github.com/ubports/porting-notes/wiki/Halium-9 for more information.

+Create a directory "local_manifests" under <parent_dir>/.repo and copy local_manifests.xml for LineageOS 16.0 repo sync.
+Else do manually.

+"apparmor" as default security.

 At present(Jun 2020) X2 boots up with the uploaded boot img file with AEX, AOSiP, LineageOS, Baikal or CBG MIUI11-Global for X2 all P vendors.Please be aware that bugs are aplenty.
 Common issues are Camera, FP and magnetometer.

 Issues:

 In all cases GPS works.
 Whereever both SIMs are detected data works from LTE SIM from slot 1.
 For calls use a SIm with 2G/3G fallback as VoLTE does not work.

+Update Sep 2020:

 AEX P - Both SIMs detected, in-call audio works, light, gyro, GPS and Camera(says 15MP/6MP for back/front cams), auto-brightness, sleep/wake via Power button.
-Rin on call buggy.
+Ring on call buggy.

-Create a directory "local_manifests" under <parent_dir>/.repo and copy local_manifests.xml for LineageOS 16.0 repo sync.
-Else do manually.

-"apparmor" as default security.
-GPS tested working well with webapps requesting for permission to use.

 Installation Instructions: